Mikaela/mikaela.github.io/PGP/WhyDoISignEmails.html.md

 ## Why do you GPG clearsign your emails instead of using PGP/MIME or something less spammy?

-1. Some mailing list software mess up with headers and make PGP/MIME signatures unverifiable.
+1. Some mailing list software mess up with headers and make PGP/MIME signatures unverifiable at least to Enigmail.
+Some people say that that what those mailing lists do is completely valid.
+It's up to you to believe in Enigmail developers or other people.

     Which mailing lists do that?